tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 - Which province is the best province to purchase a house in for investment/personal purposes?-tableau

-- How does household income determine housing selection and location?-reg/dec tree
+- How does household income determine housing selection and location?-linear reg/dec tree

 - How does immigration effect the residential property price index across Canada?